 Why is that?
 Because the market can make you CRAZY!
 That’s why.

 If you were to react to the market and all the fear everyone has when it drops, you’d end up with less than you started, every time.
-The stock market isn’t a rational place all of the time because of fear!
+The stock market can up or down and isn’t a rational place all of the time because of fear!

 The following are market scenarios that trigger the most fear in investors and what you can do as a Rule #1 investor to take advantage of the situation.